nnagle123/History-Of-Nation-State-Hacking/README.md

 # A Long Dark History Of Nation State Hacking

 Governments are hacking each other at an alarming rate.
-This project is designed to cover and bring awareness to this issue of Nation State hacking by keeping a record of the events and their impact.
+This project is designed to bring awareness to the issue of Nation State hacking by keeping a centralized record of the events and their impact.
 After-all we, the individuals are the ones being effected by this madness.

 ## Contents